 The Income Tax Division will review the application, request supporting documents if necessary and issue the refund directly.

 Is there support for Manx educated students?

 Returning students are further supported by the National Insurance holiday

-The scheme will also apply to any Isle of Man student who, on or after April 6th 2019, successfully completes a full time course of education outside the Island for a university first degree, Higher National Diploma (or comparable course) or a postgraduate course who, after completing their course, returns to the Island to live and work.
+The scheme will also apply to any Isle of Man student who, on or after April 6th 2019, successfully completes a full time course of education outside the Island for a university first degree, Higher National Diploma (or comparable course) or a postgraduate course and, after completing their course, returns to the Island within five years to live and work.

 To find out more about the scheme and to register, please click HERE